INTERESTS: Reading, drawing, 3D modeling, coding, cats.

-I primarily grew up in Taiwan but we moved to Iowa in the 3rd grade because my dad was pursuing his Ph.D.
+I primarily grew up in Taiwan.
+We moved to Iowa in the 3rd grade because my dad was pursuing his Ph.D.
 When I was in the 6th grade we moved back to Taiwan.

 What did you do before 42?

-I studied industrial design while in college.
+While in college I studied industrial design.
 I was doing furniture design in Taiwan for a company that primarily sells in Taiwan.
 I was an R/D Designer and I used CAD to design system furniture (like kitchen cabinets).
 After that, I moved to the Bay Area and worked part-time in Quality Assurance for a medical product company.

 Did you have any programming experience before 42?